 Welcome to the Year 5 class page.
 Mrs Mousley is the class teacher in Sunflowers class and Miss Murray is the class teacher in Fuchsias class; Mrs Taylor will be supporting in both classes over the course of the year.
-As a special treat, Mrs Robertson will join Year 5 every Thursday and Friday.
 In Fuchsias class, there are 14 girls and 11 boys.
 Next door in Sunflowers class, there are 10 girls and 14 boys.
 We cannot wait to get to know you all better and we have lots of exciting lessons and experiences planned for you.

 Please familiarise yourselves with our classroom codes before entering either of the Year 5 classrooms; it is essential that we all follow these rules throughout the school day.

-This is the Autumn time table for Year 5.
+This is the Summer timetable for Year 5.
 Please note that your child has PE on Wednesday.
-Please ensure that you have sent your child in with a pair of named trainers for these sessions.
+Please ensure that you have sent your child in with a pair of named trainers for these sessions as well as a named water bottle.

-We are off to Mexico this term!
+We are off to Mexico in the Summer term!
 Ariba!
 We will be learning about all things Mexican past, present and future!
+There will also be some interesting lessons on chocolate!

 Whenever we use computers, iPads, tablets or mobile phones, we will be following our 5 SMART rules…